opendaylight/docs/docs/release-process/managed-release.rst

 the major release (fluorine, neon, etc) they are targeting.
 It is highly recommended to cut the stable branch before the first Managed release candidate (RC) is created.

-.. note:: Do not forget to update your jenkins jobs once the stable branch is
-          created.
+After creating the stable branch Self-Managed projects should:

+* Bump master branch version to X.Y+1.Z-SNAPSHOT, this way any new merge in master will not interfere with the new created stable branch artifacts.

+* Update .gitreview for stable branch: change defaultbranch=master to stable branch.
+  This way folks running "git review" will get the right branch.

+* Update their jenkins jobs: current release should point to the new created stable branch and next release should point to master branch.
 If you do not know how to do this please open a ticket to opendaylight helpdesk.

 Release the project artifacts
 +++++++++++++++++++++++++++++